lknite/src-plex-config/README.md

 See ./settings for available settings which can be configured, note the folder names.

-To configure a setting specify the folder name as an environment variable prepended with 'PLEX_CONFIG-', for example:
+To configure a setting specify the folder name as an environment variable prepended with 'PLEX_CONFIG_' and with all underscores '_', for example:

 export PLEX_CONFIG-NETWORK-ENABLE_RELAY=false